From live Maine lobster to the ultimate indulgence - a lobster roll crawl - coastal Maine is an incredible foodie destination.

 In my experience, there are just three acceptable options - the three "C's".
 You can add a light crunch by adding a leaf of lettuce to the bottom of the bun.
 You can add a tiny kick of flavor by adding in a small amount of finely chopped celery to the lobster meat, Or you can subtly brighten the flavor by adding just a touch of lemon.

+If you want a fantastic experience with lobster, York, Maine has a heavenly combo.
 At the Shore Road Market and Restaurant, just outside York Beach, Maine, the lobster rolls come dressed with the smallest amount of mayonnaise possible and are served with a wedge of lemon on the side.
 Adding just a gentle squeeze - and I mean it, just the lightest touch will do - gave a fantastic burst of flavor.
 They also include a side of their special drawn butter, a homemade mix of salted and unsalted butter, and adding a drizzle of butter after the lemon was a heavenly combination.
 And at $10 for a 4oz roll with a side of homemade potato chips, it's the best deal in town.

 Don't forget the final finishing touch.

 I have to confess on my last stop, the lobster roll at Fox's Lobster House in Nubble, Maine didn't quite reach the sublime perfection of the other places I explored.
-That said, Fox's was the perfect finishing point for dessert and their famous blueberry pie was a delicious way to conclude an amazing day.
-Blueberries are even more common than lobster and I really think that no trip to Maine is complete with a hearty sample of both.
+That said, Fox's was the perfect finishing point for dessert and their famous Maine blueberry pie was a delicious way to conclude an amazing day.
+Blueberries are even more common than lobster and I really think that no trip to the area is complete with a hearty sample of both.

 With lobster, it's hard to go wrong.